 Mistake 2: Not Understanding Heritage Regulations

-Many homeowners may not know that modifications to heritage properties are governed by heritage window regulations Alberta and heritage designation Alberta.
+Many homeowners may not know that modifications to heritage properties are governed by heritage window regulations Alberta and heritage designation under the Historical Resources Act of Alberta.

 This can lead to: